briandalpa/programming-fundamental/README.md

 - Ease of review for instructors who open only a single exercise folder.
 - No dependency on global or root configuration.

-Note: The root folder contains .gitignore, README.md, and tsconfig.json to manage repository-wide settings and TypeScript configuration.
+Note: The root folder contains .gitignore, README.md, and tsconfig.json to manage repository wide settings and TypeScript configuration.

 ## 🧩 Topics Covered